Stochastic Recursive Variance Reduction for Efficient Smooth Non-Convex Compositional Optimization: Introduction

-Compared with traditional optimization problem which allows accesses to the stochastic gradients, problem~\eqref{eq:problem} is more difficult to solve.
-Existing algorithms for solving \eqref{eq:problem} are often more computationally challenging.
+Compared with vanilla stochastic optimization problem where the optimizer is allowed to access the stochastic gradients, stochastic compositional problem~\eqref{eq:problem} is more difficult to solve.
+Classical algorithms for solving \eqref{eq:problem} are often more computationally challenging.
 This is mainly due to the nonlinear structure of the composition function with respect to the random index pair $(v,w)$.
 Treating the objective function as an expectation $\mathbb{E}_v f_v(g(x))$, computing each iterate of the gradient estimation involves recalculating $g(x) = \mathbb{E}_w g_w(x)$, which is either time-consuming or impractical.
 To tackle such weakness in practition, \citet{wang2017stochastic} firstly introduce a two-time-scale algorithm called Stochastic Compositional Gradient Descent (SCGD) along with its (in Nesterov's sense) accelerated variant (Acc-SCGD), and provide a first convergence rate analysis to that problem.
 Subsequently, \citet{wang2017accelerating} proposed accelerated stochastic compositional proximal gradient algorithm (ASC-PG) which improves over the upper bound complexities in \citet{wang2017stochastic}.
 Furthermore, variance-reduced gradient methods designed specifically for compositional optimization on non-convex settings arises from~\citet{liu2017variance} and later generalized to the non-smooth setting~\citep{huo2018accelerated}.
 These approaches aim at getting variance-reduced estimators of $g$, $\partial g$ and $\partial g(x) \nabla f(g(x))$, respectively.
 Such success signals the necessity and possibility of designing a special algorithm for non-convex objectives with better convergence rates.